On the definition of neutrosophic logic: Neutrosophic logic without nonstandard analysis

 \subsection{Alternative definition of neutrosophic logic}

-Comparing with other nonarchimedean fields, one of the essential features of the hyperreal field $\mathbb{R}^{\ast}$ is the transfer principle, which states that $\mathbb{R}^{\ast}$ has the same first order properties as $\mathbb{R}$.
-On the other hand, neutrosophic logic does not depend on transfer, so the use of nonstandard analysis is not essential for this logic, and can be eliminated from its definition.
+Comparing with other nonarchimedean fields, one of the essential features of the hyperreal field $\mathbb{R}^{\ast}$ is the transfer principle, which states that $\mathbb{R}^{\ast}$ has the same first-order properties as $\mathbb{R}$.
+On the other hand, the formulation of neutrosophic logic does not depend on the transfer principle.
+The use of nonstandard analysis is not essential for this logic, and can be eliminated from its definition.